 The Department of Public Service does not provide direct financial assistance to consumers.
 However, there are programs to help consumers who face financial difficulties in establishing, maintaining, and/or restoring utility service.
 Here are some places to get help:

-Under the Vermont COVID-19 Arrearage Assistance Program, Vermonters suffering economic hardship from COVID-19 and are unable to pay their past-due balances for their electric, landline telephone, Vermont Gas (natural gas), water or sewer/wastewater charges, will be able to get help to pay their arrearages for residential and non-residential accounts.
-The program will provide financial support to customers of regulated utilities who may face disconnection of service because of past-due balances.
+Under VCAAP II, Vermonters suffering economic hardship from COVID-19 and are unable to pay their past-due balances for their electric, landline telephone, Vermont Gas (natural gas), water or sewer/wastewater charges, will be able to get financial support for residential and non-residential accounts.
+The program provides financial support to customers of regulated utilities who may be facing disconnection of service because of past-due balances.

 The New Vermont Temporary Broadband Subsidy (TBS) Program provides eligible Vermont households with a credit to assist with Internet service subscriptions.
 Residential account holders who have suffered an economic hardship due to COVID-19 and require high-speed Internet services for a qualifying need may receive a temporary credit of up to $40 per month toward an Internet service subscription.

 Both Green Mountain Power and Vermont Gas offer discounts to qualifying low-income customers.
 For more information, or to download an application for either program, please see the Vermont Department for Children and Families Energy Assistance webpage.